xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/clioptions.md

 </td><td>

-Constructs a new instance of the `CliOptions` class
+Creates a new CliOptions instance with the specified command options.

 </td></tr>